Meph1587/IOTA-Commit-Reveal/README.md

 # IOTA-Commit-Reveal
-Python Implementation of the Commit Reveal Scheme Using IOTA
+Python Implementation of the Commit Reveal Scheme Using IOTA Transactions

 ## What is Commit Reveal?